Wiztim/MusicPlayer/README.md

 ## Building
 * The default selected music folder is the Alarms folder on Windows.
-* To specify a folder, edit the config file in AppData created after launching the player once.
+* To specify a folder, edit the config file in AppData/Roaming/MusicPlayer created after launching the player once.
 * This project uses .NET Core 3.1

 ## Current Features